 Playing cooperative board games is great way to engage with friends, family, and other gamers.
 Given how much time everyone spends staring at screens these days, a good way to connect with others is through gaming!
-Choose a Cooperative Board Game from our favorites and bond over a game – our Top 10 list.
+Choose some of the best cooperative board games from our Top 10 list.

 1 – The Mind

 Though the rules are simple and the game itself is easy to learn, this cooperative game is a healthy dose of challenge for any group.
 It’s one of those – ‘how does this not exist already?’ type of games and one I wish I came up with.
 Props to the master designer Wolfgang Warsch who is interviewed by Opinion Gamers here.

 Grab 2 or 3 friends, and deal out cards that run from 1-100.
 Players have to figure out who has the lowest number without communicating anything about their cards to other players.
 Once you play, you will understand what all the fuss is about.
 Check the price – The Mind.